eapostol/ra-base-mars-repo-03/README.md

 Install the npm packages described in the `package.json` and verify that it works:

-**Attention Windows Developers:  You must run all of these commands in administrator mode**.
+**Attention Windows Developers:  You must run all of these commands in your console administrator mode**.

 ```bash